UoMMIB/sbc-assembly/README.md

 This script reads a manually-generated screening list, and from which generates appropriate worklists.

+The worklist essentially just mixes the appropriate cell lysate(s) with the compounds being screened.
+All screens are run in duplicate by default.

 See `data/enz_scr/enz_scr.csv` for an example of such a screening list.

 1. Amend the script `enz_scr.sh` to update the location of the enzyme screening